DataDog/integrations-extras/ping/README.md

-This check uses the system ping command, rather than generating the ICMP echo request itself, as creating an ICMP packet requires a raw socket, and creating raw sockets requires root privileges, which the agent does not have.
+This check uses the system ping command, rather than generating the ICMP echo request itself, as creating an ICMP packet requires a raw socket, and creating raw sockets requires root privileges, which the Agent does not have.
 The ping command uses the `setuid` access flag to run with elevated privileges, avoiding this issue.

 ## Setup